Non Convertible Debentures (NCD): Meaning, Taxation, Interest Rate, Example

 Selling Difficulty:

-NCDs don’t always have enough buyers in the market, making selling tricky.
+NCDs often don’t have enough buyers in the market, making sales tricky.
 If demand is low when you want to exit, you might have to settle for a discounted price.
+NCDs are better suited for those who can hold them till maturity.

 Features Of NCDs

-Non-Convertible Debentures have a lot of features such as.
+Non-Convertible Debentures have a lot of features, such as.

 Taxation on NCDs